openconnectivityfoundation/swagger2x/src/templates/OAS2PahoPy/Readme.md

 ## Introduction

-The template generates application level code for the OCF over MQTT using paho mqttt.
+The template generates application level code for the OCF over MQTT using paho mqtt python.
 The generated code acts as a OCF Server acting as a simulator. e.g. the server does not have code to interact with the sensors/actuators.
 However the generated code stores the send information and returns the data on request.